 I’m Chuck Wolfe, a photographer, writer, and consultant.

 I’m based in London and was a practicing land use and environmental lawyer in the United States for 34 years.
-The images displayed here reflect themes examined in my three books, with emphasis on photographs excerpted from the pending Sustaining a City’s Culture and Character: Principles and Best Practices (Rowman and Littlefield, 2020).
+The images displayed here reflect themes examined in my three books, with emphasis on photographs excerpted from the pending Sustaining a City’s Culture and Character: Principles and Best Practices (Rowman and Littlefield, 2021, pre-order here).
 They show a wide range of common issues that impact large cities and smaller urban settlements around the world

 As I described in my second book, Seeing the Better City (Island Press, 2017), “what–and how–we see defines the context of our daily lives”.
 My intent is always to explore places in context, and highlight the blends and juxtapositions of their settings, both built and natural.
 I also encourage others to do the same, particularly in a time when the concept of place has renewed meaning.